cpmachado/cpmachado.github.io/bio.md

 	+ Did a couple of internships, focusing mostly in Java and Node.Js.
 	+ Had an horrible early working experience, that made me think about the honesty of corporate engineering.
-- Love lost at a cost, give something that won't get lost.
-- The usual.

 ## 2015 - 2018